 There are times when our market booms while overseas markets crash because people tend to move to larger cities at a time of economic recession, financial crisis or war.
 We also experience market booms during mining expansions, drought recovery and infrastructure projects.
 There could be market booms and falls in different parts of our country as well.

 In the past fifty years, there were only three years when housing prices slightly dropped and quickly recovered.
-This is because of population growth in capital cities that cause an increasing demand for housing and a shortage of supply.
+This is because of population growth in capital cities that caused an increased demand for housing and a shortage of supply.
 It also depends on when housing finance is cheap and easy or rent increases when interest rates are high.
 These demand dynamics drive housing prices and rents.

 For more information about property investment in Australia, contact a Specialist to discuss your particular circumstances.